 Uploading documents

-- Primary document (required) – Supported file types for uploading a document include: Portable Document Format (PDF), Microsoft Word, and Microsoft Power Point
+• Primary document (required) – Supported file types for uploading a document include: Portable Document Format (PDF), Microsoft Word, and Microsoft Power Point.
+Review submissions carefully including headers and footers to ensure only the intended text is included.

 Printing in The IP.com Journal

-1 To submit a disclosure, launch Defensive Publishing from your Account menu located in the upper right corner.
+1 To submit a disclosure, launch Defensive Publishing from the application launch icon located in the upper right corner.
 You must sign-in to publish a disclosure.

 2 From the Publishing Dashboard, you can check the number of available vouchers under Voucher Summary.